Inti Eco Lodge will be an alternative to conventional tourism, as we invite people to come and spend their stay in a unique and authentic place.

 We use recycled materials found in Iquitos and its surroundings.
 Rainwater is treated and used repeatedly and solar energy will provide electricity (photovoltaics).

-We are building a greenhouse and outdoor space for permaculture that will be productive all year.
+We are building a greenhouse and outdoor space for organic crops that will be productive all year.
 We are the first lodge in the Amazon Rainforest to be using the Earthbag Construction Method.
 This is a unique and sustainable kind of architecture!

 The construction is made with bags filled with natural materials such as adobe (clay, sand, sawdust and gravel).
 The advantage of this kind of construction is the Earthbags efficiently insulate the building.
 Clay mineral is the major composition of river sediments in the Amazon basin, and that’s why we chose this set of minerals for our bio construction.